phoenix303/chat-share-location/README.md

   </dependencies>
 ````
 ### ChatServer.java
-In order to use share location feature call ChatServer class.
+In order to use location sharing feature instantiate ChatServer class.

 ````java
 	ChatServer chatServer =new ChatServer(filePath);